juxor/afaq/markdown/secH2.md

 struggle, the worker would soon _"recognise himself [or herself] to be a revolutionary socialist, and he [or she] will act like one."_ [**The Basic Bakunin**, p.
-103] As such, the argument that the social position workers are placed makes them _"socialist without knowing"_ does not, in fact, imply that Bakunin thought they would become Marxists (_"scientific socialism"_) and, therefore, he turned against them.
+103] As such, the argument that the social position workers are placed in makes them _"socialist without knowing"_ does not, in fact, imply that Bakunin thought they would become Marxists (_"scientific socialism"_) and, therefore, he turned against them.
 Rather, it meant that, for Bakunin, anarchist ideas were a product of working class life and it was a case of turning instinctive feelings into conscious thought by collective struggle.
 As noted above, Bakunin did not _"turn away"_ from these ideas nor the